tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Understanding-Block-Blobs--Append-Blobs--and-Page-Blobs.md

 ## About block blobs

 Block blobs are optimized for uploading large amounts of data efficiently.
-Block blobs are comprised of blocks, each of which is identified by a block ID.
+Block blobs are composed of blocks, each of which is identified by a block ID.
 A block blob can include up to 50,000 blocks.
 Each block in a block blob can be a different size, up to the maximum size permitted for the service version in use.
 To create or modify a block blob, write a set of blocks via the [Put Block](Put-Block.md) operation and then commit the blocks to a blob with the [Put Block List](Put-Block-List.md) operation.

 Blobs that are less than a certain size (determined by service version) can be uploaded in their entirety with a single write operation via [Put Blob](Put-Blob.md).